tkerby/flipperzero-firmware-wPlugins/engine/README.md

 12. The app will begin flashing the firmware to your Video Game Module.
 Wait until the process is complete.

 **Method 2**
-1. Download one of the examples from the current directory:
+1. Download one of the examples from the `Arduino` directory:
 - FlipWorld: `FlipWorld-VGM-Engine.uf2`
 - Air Labyrinth: `AirLabyrinth-VGM-Engine.uf2`
 - T-Rex Runner: `T-Rex-Runner-VGM-Engine.uf2`